aupasana/vedanta/_cards_main_prereqs/03_mimamsa.md

 link: classes/mimamsa
 ---

 How do we reconcile the statements of the vedas?
-What is it's import?

 - artha sangraha